DS4Windows Mode User Guide

 - Settings that make the Light Bar color flash, pulse or change randomly (rainbow mode) are not supported

-- Specific DS4 touchpad movements are not supported, only the Touchpad Button and to use it another button needs to be remapped
+- Specific DS4 touchpad movements are not supported, only the Touchpad Button (another button needs to be remapped to it)

 Using the controller with DS4Windows

-- Download the latest DS4Windows release package from here according to your Windows 10 version
+- Download the latest Ryochan7's DS4Windows release package according to your system architecture

 - Extract the package to an easily accessible folder